C# - Action Delegate: A Comprehensive Guide

-In C#, the Action delegate stands as a predefined generic delegate type found within the System namespace.
-It represents a method that has a void return type and capable of accommodating from zero to sixteen input parameters.
-The Action delegate is used when you want to pass a method as a parameter but you don't need it to return a value.
+The Action delegate in C# is a predefined generic delegate type found in the System namespace.
+It represents a method that has a void return type and can accept zero to sixteen input parameters.
+The Action delegate is particularly useful when you want to pass a method as a parameter without needing it to return a value.

 using System;